20-Plus Spring Vegetables: Nutrition, Benefits, How to Eat, FAQs

 Radishes are loved for their crunchy texture and spicy flavor, making them a great spring vegetable for salads and sandwiches.
 Radishes are low in calories and high in antioxidants.
 They also contain a good amount of fiber, which makes you feel fuller after meals and promotes digestive regularity.

 You can eat radishes raw or even pickle them.
-Try this Zoodle Salad recipe that gets its crunch from radishes or this Mexican Chicken Pozole Verde recipe.
+Try this zoodle salad recipe that gets its crunch from radishes or this Mexican chicken pozole verde recipe.

 5. Rhubarb

 Rhubarb has a sweet fruit-like flavor and is often used in fruity recipes like pies, but it’s actually one of the best spring vegetables because of its taste, vibrancy and versatility.
-Plus, rhubarb is a high-fiber food that eases digestive complaints, contains vitamin K that strengthens the bones and helps reduce inflammation.
+Plus, rhubarb is a high-fiber food that helps ease digestive complaints, contains vitamin K that strengthens the bones and helps reduce inflammation.

 Rhubarb can be roasted, stewed and baked.
 It’s typically combined with other sweet ingredients, like berries, to help balance out its flavor.
 You can also use it to make jam, salads, salsas and chutneys.